-Wakefield-born Percy Metcalfe (1895-1975), the memorial’s sculptor, had only been at the College for barely two terms when he enlisted on 3 March 1915.
+Wakefield-born Percy Metcalfe (1895-1975), the memorial’s sculptor, had only been at the College for just over a term when he enlisted on 3 March 1915.
 A year later, in July 1916, while serving with the Royal Field Artillery in France, he received a severe leg injury that required evacuation back to Britain, away from the battlefields, to a period working in munitions at the National Shell Factory in Leeds instead.
 Discharged from the army in December 1918, he seems to have returned to the College the following year.

 No record has yet been found of any commission for a permanent memorial to those students who had died in the war.
 There is, however, a photograph in a student magazine of 1921 of a conventional wreath-style tribute put up in the College on Armistice Day 1920 – and then presumably taken down.
 Sadly now lost, there is no suggestion that this was considered temporary at the time.
 Interestingly, the College may well have been aware of an alternative: Percy Metcalfe had already prepared a design for a College war memorial tablet after his return to his studies in 1919, and this had been included in the Royal Academy of Arts’ War Memorial Exhibition held in the late autumn of that year.

 There is a possible mundane explanation for the wreath’s eventual replacement: someone may have noticed that a few of the thirty-two names included were wrong.
 To date research has failed to find any evidence of at least six of those listed as students at the College.
 Their names do not re-appear in the list below Percy’s bas-relief.
 Interestingly, one significant mistake does recur, implying that the same listing was being referred to – an ‘H’ instead of ‘W’ for William Liley Batty’s initials.
 This and other transcription errors have been corrected, while a new one was made with an “E” taking the place of “F” for Frederick Wigan Jones.